Skip to main content

 ach_processed

-ach_processed validates that a given ACH file has not been processed before.
-It stores its database of previously processed ACH files at /SYM/SYMnnn/BATCH/ach_processed.
-It returns 0 on a successful completion (i.e., the file has not been processed before).
+Validates that a given ACH file has not been processed before.
+Stores its database of previously processed ACH files at /SYM/SYMnnn/BATCH/ach_processed.
+Returns 0 on successful completion (the file has not been processed before).

 backup_and_prune

-backup_and_prune is a program that will tar and compress the /SYM/SYMnnn/opcon_reports directory.
-It stores the resulting file in /SYM/SYMnnn/opcon_backup directory.
-It also removes older backup files and older files in the /SYM/SYMnnn/opcon_reports directory.
+Tars and compresses the /SYM/SYMnnn/opcon_reports directory, stores the resulting file in /SYM/SYMnnn/opcon_backup, and removes older backup files and older files in the opcon_reports directory.

-• # days_to_keep_reports: # days to keep files in the report directory.
+• days_to_keep_reports — Number of days to keep files in the report directory.

 backup_reports